 The new at-home tests are a direct outgrowth of the Human Genome Project, a thirteen-year effort to identify the 20,000-plus genes and determine the sequence of the 3 billion chemical base pairs in human DNA.
 With that mapping now considered complete, scientists are able to scan the genome quickly, looking for tiny differences between people who have certain illnesses and others who don’t.
 These variations, which occur at specific locations on the DNA, are called single nucleotide polymorphisms or SNPs (pronounced “snips”).
 Many of the latest studies by geneticists studying specific diseases ferret out small associations.
 For example, someone with a certain SNP or set of SNPs might be 10 percent more likely than the general population to have a particular disease: Instead of a 24 percent chance of developing Type 2 diabetes, that person might have a 26 percent chance.

 Based on identifying high-risk SNPs, the most ambitious DNA kits scan for many diseases at once.
-The two big players in this arena, 23andMe and deCODE genetics, calculate their customers’ risks and post the information to websites accessible by password.
+The two big players in this arena, 23andMe and deCODE genetics, calculate their customers’ risks and post the information to password-protected websites.
 23andMe also sells customers’ genetic data, along with other personal information that customers self-report, to researchers.
 The information is aggregated, and identifying details are removed.

 Anne Wojcicki, who cofounded 23andMe after working as a health-care investor, says her company is helping create “a radical transformation” in medicine, giving customers information about their risk factors, then allowing them to make their own lifestyle decisions.
 “They’re going to be able to say, ‘Oh, I love wine, but I see I’m at higher risk for breast cancer.
 Should I modify my wine consumption?’” she says.